 C. The real job is, and always has been, up to Congress.
 The bipartisan package, including a 6-month delay in cost-ofliving adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, will be before Congress right away.
-The Finance Committee has scheduled hearings for February 15.
+The Finance Committee held extensive hearings between February 15 and 24.